 Read my review of Personal Trainers and Supplements for more on this terrible incident.

-Selling supplements has become quite popular among some personal trainers because it's a way to earn extra income.
-One problem with this however, is that the lure of making “easy money” selling supplements can dilute the quality of those doing the selling.
+Selling supplements have become quite popular among some personal trainers because it's a way to earn extra income.
+One problem with this, however, is that the lure of making “easy money” selling supplements can dilute the quality of those doing the selling.
 This can lead to fitness trainers with no nutrition background, dolling out supplement information.
-As in the Crunch Fitness case, this can be a recipe for disaster.
+As in the Crunch Fitness case, this can be a recipe for disaster

 If you are looking for an honest book on supplements that is backed up by what the science really says (including side effects), take a look at my book on dietary supplements.